mateuszdorobek/python3.info/basics/exception/about.rst

 ValueError
 ----------
-Argument has an invalid value:
+* Argument has an invalid value

 >>> a, b, c = 1, 2
 Traceback (most recent call last):